View Document Text

 benefit of tax-managed investing to an individual investor is dependent upon the tax liability of

-that investor.
-If an investor has accounts containing the same or substantially similar securities
+occurring within 60 days of each other.
+If an investor has accounts containing the same or

 Tracking Error Risk - The performance of a client portfolio may not match or be within the